catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 ---

-* Some possible structures
+Some possible structures
 * by year
 * by topics
 * by type (live webinar, SCORM course, in person, recordings)
-  * by target audience
+* by target group
 * by action (learn, teach, change settings)...

 ---